iOSAnil/Transportation/Architecture.md

 - Model: Response decodable model objects
 - View(or ViewController): ViewController embedded with a view, handling UI events received from UI elements and dispatch the events to ViewModel.
 ViewController registered the viewModel publishers and render the UI with the latest ViewState.
 - ViewModel: Handling the triggered events from viewController.
-Call APIContext (injected from coordinator), received response, convert to ViewStates and publish with the help of publisher.
+Call APIContext (injected from coordinator), received response and publish with the help of publisher.

 Best practices: